y3llowcake/protoc-gen-ts/README.md

 # protoc-gen-ts

-A Typescript Protocol Buffer implementation from the future :sparkles:
+A Typescript Protocol Buffer Implementation from the Future :sparkles:

 # Notable features / gotchas